International Alliance of Women: Sexual and gender diversity

-The IAW family belongs to the mainstream or liberal women's rights tradition and thus shares the mainstream feminist position on LGBT+ rights, which understands sexual and gender diversity as an essential aspect of women's human rights and gender equality in a modern and democratic society.
-The entire mainstream women's rights movement stands firmly against all forms of transphobia, homophobia, and racism, and these principles are part of the bedrock of the movement's values, and viewed as non-negotiable and essential in all efforts for equality.
+The IAW family belongs to the mainstream or liberal women's rights tradition and shares the mainstream feminist position on LGBT+ rights, which understands sexual and gender diversity as an essential aspect of women's human rights and gender equality.
 Speaking on trans inclusion, former IAW President Marion Böker said that for the women's rights movement, it is necessary to work on the basis of human rights, which are universal and indivisible, defend democratic values, and fight for an inclusive women's movement, and warned against anti-democratic forces and forces on the far right that try to pit women's rights against the human rights of minorities, describing anti-trans activists as "right-wing and racist."
-Böker's remarks align with a statement from UN Women that emphasized that "working for LGBTIQ+ people’s human rights is indivisible from working for women’s rights and gender equality," that those who promote "the human rights of women and LGBTIQ+ people share the same goals of achieving safe and fair societies" and that condemned extremist hate movements such as "anti-gender" and "gender-critical" movements.
-The mainstream feminist movement's contemporary emphasis on an intersectional understanding of women's rights and gender equality is in line with developments in international human rights law as they relate to women's human rights.
+In 2021 IAW and its affiliate, the Icelandic Women's Rights Association (IWRA), co-organized a CSW forum on how the women's rights movement can counter anti-trans voices that threaten "feminist solidarity across borders," where Böker discussed her trans-inclusive position.

-In line with this, IAW affiliates such as Deutscher Frauenring advocate for trans-inclusive feminism and emphasize that far-right movements that undermine the human rights of minorities threaten democracy.
-In 2021 IAW and its affiliate, the Icelandic Women's Rights Association (IWRA), co-organized a CSW forum on how the women's rights movement can counter "anti-trans voices [that] are becoming ever louder and [that] are threatening feminist solidarity across borders," where IAW's 16th President Marion Böker discussed her trans-inclusive position.
-IWRA has stated that "IWRA works for the rights of all women – feminism without trans women is no feminism at all (...) we have a lot of work to do to create an inclusive, vibrant and diverse feminist movement in Europe."
-IAW's Danish affiliate, the Danish Women's Society, has said that it takes homophobia and transphobia very seriously, that "we support all initiatives that promote the rights of gay and transgender people" and that "we see the LGBTQA movement as close allies in the struggle against inequality, and we fight together for a society where gender and sexuality do not limit an individual."
-IAW's Norwegian affiliate, the Norwegian Association for Women's Rights, has warned against the anti-gender movement, expressed solidarity with the LGBT+ rights struggle and supported legal protections against discrimination and hate speech on the basis of sexual orientation, gender identity and gender expression.
-The Icelandic Women's Rights Association has published a report on improving the situation of non-binary people in Iceland.
+IAW affiliates such as Deutscher Frauenring advocate for trans-inclusive feminism and emphasize that far-right movements that undermine the human rights of minorities threaten democracy.
+The Danish Women's Society has stated that it sees the LGBTQA movement as a close ally in the struggle against inequality.
+The Norwegian Association for Women's Rights has warned against the anti-gender movement and supported legal protections against discrimination and hate speech on the basis of sexual orientation, gender identity and gender expression.
+The Icelandic Women's Rights Association has published a report on the situation of non-binary people in Iceland.